alttch/busrt/README.md

 The library can be embedded in any Rust project or be used as a standalone server.

+NOTE: elbus is not officially released yet and SDK can be changed at any time without any backward compatibility. elbus (stands actually for "EVA ICS Local Bus") is the key component for [EVA ICS](https://www.eva-ics.com/) v4, which is going to be released in 2022-2023.

 ## Documentation

 Available at <https://elbus.readthedocs.io/>